Finding research participants can be the most frustrating and resource-intensive part of conducting qualitative market research.

 - Are there travel restrictions?

-However, where they lack is the ability to target those that are of a specific ethnicity or tax bracket.
+However, where they lack is the ability to target those that are of a specific ethnicity and markets with low population sizes.

-Tip #1: Custom Audiences
+Tip #1: Custom Audiences 🧒👩👧👴

 Advertisers can select from targeting criteria such as: